-8. Business Support
+7. Business Support

-The Customer and Performance Manager is responsible for the effective administration of the Amey Gloucester Business Unit.
-The post holder is responsible for ensuring that the Business Support Team provide an integrated support service to the operational teams.
-This will include:-
+The Administrative function is responsible for the effective administration of the Amey Gloucester Business Unit.
+The team are responsible for ensuring that the team provide an integrated support service to the operational teams.
+This includes:-

-- Produce performance monitoring reports to illustrate trends; - o Provide the interface with the City Council CRM system; - Ensure that complaints are dealt with in the correct manner and in-line with Council Policies; - Assist in the formatting of Monthly reports, providing statistical information and data from the various in-house systems and Work Manager; - Provide management overview of the business support function and associated systems; - Produce monthly and quarterly reports for the performance management systems for inspection/discussion with the Streetcare partners; - Proactively advise and support managers in developing people management plans that contribute to the success of local business goals; - Oversee the payroll function at a local level ensuring that payroll data is received in time in order for salary to be paid; - Oversee the systems function ensuring that reportable data is retrieved and is re-produced in a user-friendly visual format within set time-frame(s).
+- Produce performance monitoring reports to illustrate trends; - o Provide the interface with the City Council CRM system; - Ensure that complaints are dealt with in the correct manner and in-line with Council Policies; - Assist in the formatting of monthly reports, providing statistical information and data from the various in-house systems and Work Manager; - Provide management overview of the business support function and associated systems; - Produce monthly and quarterly reports for the performance management systems for inspection/discussion with the Streetcare partners; - Proactively advise and support managers in developing people management plans that contribute to the success of local business goals; - Oversee the payroll function at a local level ensuring that payroll data is received in time in order for salary to be paid; - Oversee the systems function ensuring that reportable data is retrieved and is re-produced in a user-friendly visual format within set time-frame(s).